Mange/graceful-shutdown/README.md

 If you have a local source for completions, redirect the output of the `--generate-completions` command to the appropriate location.

+If you install through the AUR, then these completions are already installed for you automatically.

 ## Copyright